marshallm94/Book_Notes/Observation_and_Experiment_an_Introduction_to_Causal_Inference.md

 * The **average** causal effect of a treatment **can** be inferred - randomized group assignment allows an estimate of the average treatment effect and an estimate of the average control (no treatment) effect.

+### 3

+* Uniformity trial - An experiment (often ran in the 1920's and 1930's) where the distinction between treatment and control groups was retained, however **both groups received the same treatment (or both groups didn't receive treatment).** This allows one to think about one of the fundamental questions of hypothesis testing, "What could we expect to happen that is due to chance variation?"
+	* Typically used in an agricultural context to determine if fertilizer A was better than fertilizer B, a farm would be randomly divided into many plots and assign a plot to use either fertilizer A or B. **However, all plots were treated the same way (either fertilizer A or B) - giving the investigator an answer to the question, "What can be expected due to random variation?"

 ## Reasoning Checks